Self-similar prior and wavelet bases for hidden incompressible turbulent motion: Optimization

-In order to evaluate $\bar y_1$ or its gradient in the above algorithm, one needs to reconstruct the unknown $\tvtr $ \eqref{priorMod} appearing in \eqref{Imrecal} from the fractional Laplacian wavelet coefficients ${\boldsymbol \epsilon_n}$.
+In order to evaluate $\bar y_1$ or its gradient in the above algorithm, one needs to reconstruct the unknown $\tvtr_n $ \eqref{priorMod} appearing in \eqref{Imrecal} from the fractional Laplacian wavelet coefficients ${\boldsymbol \epsilon_n}$.
 This can be done by the following spectral computation\footnote{Let us remark that this reconstruction essentially differs from a direct spectral fBm generation method which is known to bring aliasing side-effects, see \cite{Bardet03}.} of the inverse fractional wavelet transform.
-Indeed, by commuting Leray projector with fractional integration, \eqref{priorMod} can be rewritten as:
+Indeed, by commuting Leray projector with fractional integration, from \eqref{priorMod} we get: